Barbara Weaver-Bosson: Art work

 Weaver-Bosson's first solo exhibition was in 1978. ″Where the Sky, Earth and Water Meet″ showed at The Emily Carr Art Centre.
 She continues to exhibit for twenty-five years in numerous private galleries.
 She participated in public art events as well as the art rental program at the Art Gallery of Greater Victoria.
 Since the 1980s, she has focused on a distinctive series of artworks and has received numerous private and public commissions.
 The Globe and Mail featured her art in a 2012 article.

 Neighbourhood series paintings

 In 1980, after moving her home and studio to the close-knit Moss Rock area of Victoria's Fairfield neighbourhood, Weaver-Bosson's painting approach changed.
 She titled her new body of work The Neighbourhood series.
 It reveals colourful rooftop vistas, character homes on tree-lined streets, harbour views and coastal images.
 In 1993, due to public demand, Weaver-Bosson began publishing limited edition prints.
-Her print series contains over twenty-fve prints in limited and open editions.
+Her print series contains over twenty-five prints in limited and open editions.

 In 1991, Weaver-Bosson's ″Two Neighbourhoods″ exhibition opened at Winchester Gallery in Victoria, where the then Mayor of Victoria, David Turner, welcomed a Sister City Friendship Delegation from Morioka, Japan.
 Weaver-Bosson's exhibition featured residential views of both Victoria and Morioka.